K-M19/ButAa-Fisch-Macro/README.md

 - Play Roblox in windowed mode and always open Roblox before starting the macro to help it correctly detect your game window.
 - You don't need to download AutoHotKey to run macros, just run the software directly.

+## Virus Detection
+- First of all, I often receive complaints and questions about this issue, most of which are along the lines of: *"Is your software a virus?"*
+- No, my macro is not a virus.
+It is a compiled version created using AutoHotkey and converted into an executable (EXE) file.
+- The reason it gets flagged as a virus by Windows Defender is that it is compressed using UPX.
+This causes Defender to misidentify it as malware because UPX modifies how the file's data is stored, making it harder for antivirus programs to analyze its contents.
+Certain characteristics of UPX compression are often mistaken as malicious behavior by these systems.
+- Therefore, you can either completely disable Windows Defender when downloading or using the software, or add my macro's folder to the *Exclusions* list to prevent notifications or automatic deletion during its operation.

 ## Recommended Rods/Enchanting
 *(Here’s a suggested list while I work on integrating API usage.
 Feel free to follow it if you want.)*
 - **Mythical** | Resilient
 - **Aurora** | Resilient
 - **Trident** | Resilient or Hasty